maximilianh/cellBrowser/docs/index.rst

 -----------------

 The UCSC Cell Browser is a fast, lightweight viewer for single-cell data.
-Cells are presented along withmetadata and gene expression, with the ability to color cells by both of these attributes.
+Cells are presented along with metadata and gene expression, with the ability to color cells by both of these attributes.
 Additional information, such as cluster marker genes and selected dataset-relevant genes, can also be displayed using the Cell Browser.